Dragonflies After Dark: Your Complete Guide

 Dragonflies are easy to spot during the day as they zoom around in bright sunlight.
-But if you’ve ever wondered what they do at night when you can’t see them anymore, you’ve come to the right place!
+But what do they do at night?
+Read on for the answers!

 Dragonflies reduce their activity at night and hide from predators.
-They get slower and move less as the light fades and eventually perch motionless in the shelter of plants within their territories until the sun rises again.
+They get slower and move less as the light fades.
+They settle into the protective shelter of plants, perch motionless, and hide until morning.

 Nighttime changes the conditions in which dragonflies live and this makes a big difference in how they behave.
 Here is some more information about how and why dragonflies just hang out until dawn.